kiba/Writings/for_science/chp19_life_on_remnant.md

 "Bye!" the ladies said as they went off to a different direction, with a hidden guard following behind.
 I went off to another direction, accompanied by another guard.

-Vale had made it clear that their important guests are 'secure'.
+Vale had made it clear that their most important guests and residents are 'secure'.

 ***